_A hand lining a clean tin can with parchment paper to prepare for baking a cake in a can.

 • Or tap the base lightly

-If it still sticks, run a thin knife around the edge.
+If needed, run a thin knife around the edge to loosen it.nd the edge.

 Common Mistakes to Avoid

-Always leave parchment sticking above the rim—it helps lift the cake out easily.
+Always leave parchment extending above the rim—it makes lifting the cake much easier.

 Best Types of Cakes for This Method